Liu Xiaobo: Human rights activities

 In 2003, when Liu started writing a human rights report on China at his home, his computer, letters and documents were all confiscated by the government.
 He once said, "at Liu Xia's [Liu's wife] birthday, her best friend brought two bottles of wine to [my home] but was blocked by the police from coming in.
 I ordered a [birthday] cake and the police also rejected the man who delivered the cake to us.
 I quarreled with them and the police said, 'it is for the sake of your security.
 It has happened many bomb attacks in these days.'"
 Those measures were loosened until 2007, prior to the 2008 Beijing Olympic Games.

 In January 2005, following the death of former Chinese Premier Zhao Ziyang, who had shown sympathy towards the student demonstrations in 1989, Liu was immediately put under house arrest for two weeks before he learned about the death of Zhao.
 The same year, he published two more books in the US, The Future of Free China Exists in Civil Society, and Single-Blade Poisonous Sword: Criticism of Chinese Nationalism.

 Liu's writing is considered subversive by the Chinese Communist Party, and his name is censored.
 He called for multi-party elections and free markets, advocated the values of freedom, supported separation of powers and urged the governments to be accountable for its wrongdoings.
 When not in prison, he was the subject of government monitoring and he was also put under house arrest during times that the government considered politically sensitive.

 Liu's human rights work received international recognition.
 In 2004, Reporters Without Borders awarded him the Fondation de France Prize as a defender of press freedom.

 Charter 08

 Conception and diffusion of Charter 08

-Liu Xiaobo actively participated in the writing of Charter 08 and signed it along with more than three hundred Chinese citizens.
-The Charter is a manifesto that was released on 10 December 2008 in order to coincide with the 60th anniversary of the adoption of the Universal Declaration of Human Rights.
-It was written in the style of the Czechoslovak Charter 77, and calls for more freedom of expression, human rights, more democratic elections, the privatization of state enterprises and land, and economic liberalism.
-As of September 2010, the Charter had collected over 10,000 signatures.
+Liu Xiaobo was one of the authors of Charter 08, a manifesto that called for freedom of expression, human rights, more democratic elections, the privatization of state enterprises and land, and economic liberalism.
+Released on 10 December 2008 to coincide with the 60th anniversary of the adoption of the Universal Declaration of Human Rights and modeled after Charter 77, it was signed by 303 Chinese dissident intellectuals and human rights activists.